ASP.NET Core Out Of Process Hosting in Detail

 YES.
 When we use the InProcess Hosting model, then the application is hosted inside the IIS worker process i.e. w3wp.exe in the case of IIS and iisexpress.exe in the case of IIS Express.
 That means the Kestrel Web Server is not used with the InProcess hosting model.

-In the next article, we will discuss the launchSettings.json file in ASP.NET Core application.
+In the next article, we will discuss the launchSettings.json file in the ASP.NET Core application.
 Here, in this article, I try to explain the ASP.NET Core OutOfProcess Hosting model in detail.
 I hope this article will help you to understand the OutOfProcess Hosting model in ASP.NET Core Application.